MathijsdeBoer/CSTUe-Team-3/README.md

   	Unet_transfer.py:
 	    	The used netwotk is the U-net, but it is adopted with transfer learning.
 		Parameters from VGG11 trained on Imagenet data set are used to replace corresponding random initial values in U-Net.
-		With its parameters fixed and fully-connected layers removed, VGG11 serves as an encoder in the U-Net network Please always restart python console before running this file, otherwise the name of each layer would change.
+		With its parameters fixed and fully-connected layers removed, VGG11 serves as an encoder in the U-Net network.
+		Please always restart python console before running this file, otherwise the name of each layer would change.
 		After transfering, the Unet cannot be fed for training immediatly.
 		The transfered parameters should first be freezed and other layers should be trained first.
 		Then transfered parameters could be freed and the whole network could be trained together.
-		Learning rate for 'freezed-training' should be 1e-5
+		Learning rate for 'freezed-training' should be 1e-5.

 Submissions:
   	In the submission14 folder you can find a clean version of the jupyter notebook that is used for submissions.
-	In the folders, you can find the vlidation images with the predicted vessel segmentations submission_log.txt:
+	In the folders, you can find the vlidation images with the predicted vessel segmentations. submission_log.txt:
 	    	An overview of the several submitted models and their corresponding dice scores.